Financing

 5 Estate Planning Mistakes Michigan Families Make (And How to Avoid Them)

-Estate planning isn’t just about legal documents — it’s about protecting your family, your legacy, and your peace of mind.
+Estate planning isn’t just about legal documents, it’s about protecting your family, your legacy, and your peace of mind.
 Yet many Michigan families fall into the same traps that can derail even the best intentions.
 Whether you’re creating your first plan or updating an old one, avoiding these common mistakes is key to building a strong foundation for your future.

-Let’s break down the five most common estate planning mistakes — and how to prevent them.
+Let’s break down the five most common estate planning mistakes, and how to prevent them.

-Mistake #1: Thinking a Will Is Enough A will is a great starting point, but it won’t avoid probate.
-In Michigan, any assets that pass through a will must go through the probate process — which can be time-consuming, expensive, and public.
+A will is a great starting point, but it won’t avoid probate.
+In Michigan, any assets that pass through a will must go through the probate process, which can be time-consuming, expensive, and public.
 A revocable living trust can help your estate avoid probate and distribute assets privately and efficiently.

-Mistake #2: No Powers of Attorney Many people plan for death but forget to plan for incapacity.
+Many people plan for death but forget to plan for incapacity.
 Without financial and healthcare powers of attorney, your loved ones may need to go to court to manage your affairs if you’re incapacitated.
 These simple documents can save time, money, and stress in a crisis.

-Mistake #3: Outdated Beneficiary Designations Life changes — and so should your plan.
+Life changes, and so should your plan.
 Old beneficiary designations on bank accounts, retirement plans, or life insurance can override your will or trust.
 Make sure your documents reflect your current wishes, especially after major life events like divorce, birth, or death.

-Mistake #4: DIY Legal Forms Online forms might seem convenient, but estate planning isn’t one-size-fits-all.
+Online forms might seem convenient, but estate planning isn’t one-size-fits-all.
 Small errors, missing signatures, or incorrect legal language can invalidate your documents or cause serious issues later.
 It’s worth investing in a plan that actually works when your family needs it most.

-Mistake #5: Waiting Too Long to Plan No one likes to think about the “what-ifs,” but waiting too long can leave your family unprotected.
-Whether you’re young, newly married, raising kids, or approaching retirement — the best time to plan is before you need it.
+No one likes to think about the “what-ifs,” but waiting too long can leave your family unprotected.
+Whether you’re young, newly married, raising kids, or approaching retirement, the best time to plan is before you need it.

 Estate planning doesn’t have to be complicated, but it does need to be done right.
 With a thoughtful, professionally designed plan, you can avoid these estate planning mistakes and give your loved ones the peace of mind they deserve.